 Community Chest

-If you're a charity, club or other not-for-profit organisation or a Platform customer, you can apply to our Community Chest for funding to bring about positive changes for Platform communities.
-There is a total budget of £150,000 for the financial year 2022-2023.
+If you're a charity, club, other not-for-profit organisation or a Platform customer, you can apply for Community Chest funding to bring about positive changes in our local communities.
+All applications are assessed by members of our Customer Voice Panel.

 Tree planting